Asclepius: Marriage and family

-Death and resurrection as a god
+Death and immortality

 Asclepius once started bringing back to life the dead people like Tyndareus, Capaneus, Glaucus, Hymenaeus, Lycurgus and others.
-Others say he brought Hippolytus back from the dead on Artemis' request, and accepted gold for it.
+Others say he brought Hippolytus back from the dead on Artemis's request, and accepted gold for it, or maybe he did it for love.
 It is the only mention of Asclepius resurrecting the dead.
 In all other accounts he is said to use his skills simply as a physician.

-However, Hades accused Asclepius for stealing his subjects and complained to his brother Zeus about it.
+However, Hades accused Asclepius of stealing his subjects and complained to his brother Zeus about it.
 According to others, Zeus was afraid that Asclepius would teach the art of resurrection to other humans as well.
-So he killed Asclepius with his thunderbolt.
-This angered Apollo who in turn killed the Cyclopes who made the thunderbolts for Zeus.
-For this act, Zeus banished Apollo from Olympus and commanded him to serve Admetus, King of Thessaly, for a year.
-After Asclepius's death, Zeus placed his body among the stars as the constellation Ophiuchus ("the Serpent Holder").

-Later, however, upon Apollo's request, Zeus resurrected Asclepius as a god and gave him a place on Olympus.
+Concerning the fate of Asclepius, Ovid writes that "the youth [Asclepius] blasted by ancestral bolts [of Zeus] soars from earth [rising as the constellation Ophiuchus] and flings his hands coiled with double snakes."
+Later accounts read "The Serpent-Holder.
+Many astronomers have imagined that he is Aesculapius [Asclepius], whom Jupiter [Zeus], for the sake of Apollo, put among the stars."
+Asclepius was killed by Zeus, and by Apollo's request, was subsequently immortalized as a star.